A GNSS Time and frequency receiver

 Frequency stability

-The plots above show the frequency and phase error trend as measured by the TDC over two hours, together with the DAC value.
-In each case the unit was powered up for more than one hour before the data was taken.
 Notice that these measurements are the internal ones and are affected by the GNSS time jitter (this is particularly relevant for the frequency error).
-Generally, it was observed that the PPS phase error measurement is sufficiently sensitive to detect even small temperature fluctuations and mechanical shocks as well as poor GNSS reception conditions and corresponding bad T-DOP values (the GNSS antenna was sitting indoors in this experiment), so sufficient settling time and a mechanically quiet environment are important.
+Generally, it was observed that the PPS phase error measurement is sufficiently sensitive to detect even small temperature fluctuations and mechanical shocks as well as poor GNSS reception conditions and corresponding bad T-DOP values (the GNSS antenna was located inside on the windowsill, sitting on a cookie tin as a counterpoise), so sufficient settling time and a mechanically quiet environment are important.

 Conclusion